Wendys Logo

 His travels to the Kewpee Hamburgers in Kalamazoo, Michigan (his hometown) inspired this fast-food chain.
 They sold big square burgers and malt cocktails.
 They impressed him so much that he started with a similar menu when he opened his establishment – a round bun with a square flatbread (not a cutlet) made from fresh ground beef.
 It was large, and its corners protruded from the sides of the roll, hanging down appetizingly.
 This gave the impression that a lot of good meat was served here.

 Such a marketing move gave a good reason for the development of the network.
-In 1972, the first franchisee L.S.
-Hartzog signed a contract to open its outlet in Indianapolis, Indiana.
+In 1972, the first franchisee, L.S.
+Hartzog, signed a contract to open its outlet in Indianapolis, Indiana.
 At the same time, the first Wendy’s commercials appeared on television.
 Then, in 1976, a signature restaurant was created in Canada – in Hamilton (Ontario).
 In the same year, the 500th fast food point was launched (in Toronto), and two years later – the thousandth (in Springfield, Tennessee).
-In general, the chain has had a very turbulent history so far, merging with Triarc Companies Inc. in 2008. and Arby’s, after which it became known as The Wendy’s Company.
+The chain has had a very turbulent history, merging with Triarc Companies Inc. in 2008. and Arby’s, after which it became known as The Wendy’s Company.

-In particular, the name of the restaurants came from Melinda Lou “Wendy” Thomas, the fourth child of Dave Thomas.
-Her childish image became the basis of the emblem and is still used today.
-In total, the network had seven logos.
+The restaurant’s name came from Melinda Lou “Wendy” Thomas, Dave Thomas’s fourth child.
+Her childish image became the basis of the emblem, which is still used today.
+The network had seven logos in total.

 What is Wendys?